Pay and Benefits

 ♦ Navy Exchange Service Command, based in Virginia Beach, Va., operates 293 stores of varying sizes and more than 1,200 service outlets at 104 Navy installations around the world.

-♦ The Marine Corps Exchange system operates 17 Marine Corps exchanges with 225 resale facilities.
-MCX reports to the Corps’ Personal and Family Readiness Division in Quantico, Va.
+♦ Marine Corps Exchange system operates 17 Marine Corps exchanges with 225 resale facilities and reports to the Corps’ Semper Fit and Exchange Services Division at Marine Corps Base Quantico, Va.

 ♦ Coast Guard stores are run by the Coast Guard Headquarters’ Exchange and Morale Division in Washington.
-In addition to land-based stores, the Navy and Coast Guard run ship’s stores.
+In addition to land-based stores, the Navy and Coast Guard run floating ship’s stores, stocked largely with toiletries and snack foods, uniforms, CDs and CD players.

-Active-duty Marines and Marine Corps civilian employees deploy to run the Marine exchanges in the war zones.
+Active-duty Marines deploy to run the Marine exchanges in the war zones.

-At any given time, hundreds of AAFES and MCX associates are voluntarily deployed in support of these contingency operations.
-The stock assortment found in these exchanges varies from location to location, but even the most basic operation provides access to toiletries, phone cards and cold drinks.
+At any given time, some 300 Exchange associates are voluntarily deployed in support of these contingency operations.
+The stock assortment found in these exchanges varies by location, but even the most basic operation provides access to toiletries, snacks and cold drinks.

 Academic rewards.
 Exchanges offer rewards such as savings bonds and coupons for student achievement.
 See local exchanges for details.

-BXMarts.
-Some installations have combined commissary and exchange stores called BXMarts, NEXMarts or CXMarts.
-Food is priced as a commissary item — at cost plus a 5 percent surcharge added at the checkout counter.
+NEXMarts.
+Some installations have combined commissary and exchange stores called NEXMarts, BXMarts or CXMarts.
+Food is priced as commissary items — at cost plus a 5 percent surcharge added at the checkout counter.
 Other items carry exchange prices, with variable markups.

-Eligibility.
+Eligible shoppers.
 Eligible shoppers include all ranks of active-duty, retired, National Guard and reserve members and their families, some disabled veterans and their families, surviving spouses and former spouses.
-Limits or restrictions may apply.
-Check with local exchanges.
+Limits or restrictions may apply; check with local exchanges.
 Those eligible can shop at any exchange, regardless of service affiliation.

 Gift cards.
-The exchanges sell gift cards in their stores and through their online catalogs.
+The exchanges sell gift cards in their stores and through their websites.

-NEX-, AAFES- and MCX-specific gift cards now can be redeemed at any Army, Air Force, Navy or Marine Corps Exchange facility.
+NEX-, Exchange- and MCX-specific gift cards can be redeemed at any Army, Air Force, Navy or Marine Corps Exchange facility.

 Mail order.
 Exchange items can be purchased through the Exchange Catalog, available to all service members.
 The two “big book” catalogs, released in spring and fall, are $5, but include $30 in coupons.
 Individual exchanges also offer specialty catalogs for uniform items, furniture and other needs.

-Orders can be placed by mail, fax or phone.
+Contact: Orders can be placed by mail, fax or phone.
 Toll-free orders can be placed from the U.S., Puerto Rico or Guam at 800-527-2345.
-The Exchange Catalog center is open around the clock, seven days a week.
+The Exchange Catalog center is open around-the-clock, seven days a week.
+Complimentary international access calling is available from several countries.
+Those numbers are:

 Malls.
 Many bases have shopping malls near their exchanges and commissaries.
 Services include uniform shops, barber shops, beauty parlors, dry cleaners, bookstores, florists and food courts.

 MWR.
-After covering operating expenses, part of exchange earnings support on-base Morale, Welfare and Recreation programs such as swimming pools and arts and crafts centers.
+After covering operating expenses, a part of exchange earnings support on-base morale, welfare and recreation programs such as swimming pools, and arts and crafts centers.
+For example, in 2010, The Exchange contributed $261 million in dividends to military MWR programs; NEXCOM contributed $48 million and Marine Corps Exchanges kicked in $48 million.

 The exchange systems also run optometry and audiology clinics at several bases.
 Clinics are run by private contractors overseen by local military medical officials.
 Navy clinics are run by private contractors, with no military medical oversight.

 Online shopping.
-Stores at www.shopmyexchange.com, www.usmc-mccs.org, www.mynavyexchange.com and www.cg-exchange.com offer more than 30,000 items via their main sites as well as thousands of items from virtual vendor partners and hundreds of thousands of items from Exchange Online Mall partners.
-The Internet extends the exchange benefit worldwide to a mobile customer base.
+Online stores at www.shopmyexchange.com, www.mymcx.com, www.mynavyexchange.com and www.cg-exchange.com offer items via their main sites as well as products from virtual vendor partners and Exchange Online Mall partners.
+The Internet extends the exchange benefit worldwide to an extremely mobile customer base.

-ShopMyExchange.com is operated for all the military exchange services by AAFES and features more than 18 million items, if you count the Exchange Online Mall with items from a variety of vendors.
+ShopMyExchange.com is operated for all the military exchange services by the Army and Air Force Exchange Service and features more than 18 million items, if you count the Exchange Online Mall with items from a variety of vendors.

-The secure websites will verify your exchange privileges against the Defense Enrollment Eligibility Reporting System (DEERS) database.
-Eligible shoppers can create log-in names and passwords.
+The secure websites will verify your exchange privileges against the Defense Enrollment Eligibility Reporting System, or DEERS, database.
+Eligible shoppers can create login names and passwords.
 Items ranging from curtains to children’s clothes to uniforms are available.

 Overseas.
 Overseas stores offer many U.S. products that may be difficult to find otherwise.
 Commands often impose shopping restrictions to limit the sale of U.S. goods on the illegal market.
 Items bought through an exchange or commissary cannot be resold, even at cost.
 Military police patrol larger exchange shopping areas for illegal marketers.